 Who does the Fitbit Versa 3 suit?

-The Fitbit Versa 3 is great for anyone who wants to track their exercise, nutrition, or general wellness statistics.
+The Fitbit Versa 3 is great for anyone who wants to track their exercise, nutrition, or general wellness statistics - and isn't too bothered about having the newest Fitbit.
 While other brands like Whoop and Garmin have the onus on professional fitness tracking, the Versa 3 is the ideal tracker for those who want a sleek, minimalist-looking watch that tracks basic stats along with some more advanced insights, like sleep quality.

 In terms of the watch’s primary use, fitness tracking, the 21 different pre-programmed workout functions should make it a top choice for any enthusiast who exercises regularly, whether the choice of sport is walking for weight loss or rock climbing, as this is when the tracking is most effective and reliable.